vex-labs/vex-contract/README.md

 ## Constants

-**WEIGHT_FACTOR: f64** Sets the weight of the initial odds.
+**WEIGHT_FACTOR: f64 = 1000.0** Sets the weight of the initial odds.
 If this is higher then the odds will change less on user bets, more so initially.

-Initially set to 1000.
+**USDC_CONTRACT_ID: &'static str = "cusd.fakes.testnet"** States the account ID of the USDC contract.

 # Uncertainties and considerations